iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Convex Function is Locally Lipschitz.md

 \end{aligned}
 $$

-Which gives a lipschitz constant of:
+Which gives a Lipschitz constant of:

 $$
 \begin{aligned}